robbi5/buildlamp/README.md

 ![buildlamp](http://buildlamp.org/img/buildlamp-banner.jpg)

-## buildlamp — visual notifications everywhere
+## buildlamp — visual build notifications everywhere
 * wireless
 * programmable
 * beautiful

 ### What we wanted

 We wanted a noticeable feedback when some jobs from our Continous Integration (Jenkins) failed.
-When anything goes horribly wrong, the whole office is alerted by a light turning red.
+When anything goes horribly wrong, the whole office should be alerted by a light turning red.

 ### What we got

 ...is exactly this (and more).
-We built and tried different lamps with a web interface and wlan connection and felt, this is pretty easy and affordable.
+Since 2012 we built and tried different lamps with a web interface and wifi connection.
+The latest versions in this repository are affordable and easy to build.

-The lamps are easy to build and have a HTTP API so you can remotly change the color and brightness or let them fade and blink.
+The lamps are have a HTTP API so you can control them with the [jenkins job](/jenkins) or change the color, let them fade and blink in your own applications.

 ### What's to find here